Hassun (Hannibal): Plot

 As Graham's (Hugh Dancy) murder trial begins, Crawford (Laurence Fishburne) is pressured by Prurnell (Cynthia Nixon) to save his own career by testifying against him.
 On the stand, Crawford states he pushed Graham into participating at the crime scenes in order to get effective results, which upsets Prurnell.
 Graham receives an envelope with a severed human ear.
 The BAU determines that the ear was removed from a corpse in the past 48 hours and some suspect that Graham did it despite being incarcerated.
 When Freddie Lounds (Lara Jean Chorostecki) takes the stand, she testifies that Abigail Hobbs told her that Graham was planning on killing and eating her.
 Graham's lawyer, Leonard Brauer (Shawn Doyle) attempts to discredit Lounds' testimony by highlighting multiple libel lawsuits.

-The BAU discovers that the knife that cut the ear belongs to Graham, and was same knife used on Abigail's ear.
+The BAU discovers that the knife that cut the ear belongs to Graham, and was the same knife used on Abigail's ear.
 Interestingly, the knife was removed from the evidence room by Andrew Sykes, the bailiff.
 The FBI conducts a raid on Sykes' house on Milford Mill, Maryland, but the house is booby-trapped and explodes as the agents open the door.
-After containing the fire, Crawford finds a corpse mounted on a stag's head, his face cut into a Glasgow smile, his ear missing and evidence suggesting that he was burned before the explosion.
+After containing the fire, Crawford finds Sykes' corpse mounted on a stag's head, his face cut into a Glasgow smile, his ear missing and evidence suggesting that he was burned before the explosion - each a hallmark of a murder attributed to Graham.
 As the trial continues, Lecter (Mads Mikkelsen) visits Graham to ask for help in the case.
-Using his "ability", Graham deduces that the killer used different tactics that don't match with the other victims.
+Although he is hopeful that this killer is responsible for the deaths he is accused of, Graham concludes that because Sykes was shot to death before being mutilated, this crime was committed by a different killer.
 While Lecter agrees on his theory, he convinces him to lie on the stand in order to save himself.

-On the stand, Lecter testifies in favor of Graham and manages to convince the prosecutors to remove Sykes' murder.
-The next day, a janitor finds Judge Davies (Barry Flatman) dead in the courtroom, hanging from chains while holding a scale with his heart and brain.
-Crawford tells Lecter that with his death, a mistrial is probably happening.
+On the stand, Lecter testifies in favor of Graham, but the prosecution successfully convinces Judge Davies (Barry Flatman) that Sykes' death is irrelevant, leaving Graham without a defense.
+The next day, a janitor finds the Judge dead in the courtroom, hanging from chains while holding a scale with his heart and brain.
+Crawford tells Lecter that with his death, a mistrial is assured.
 Bloom (Caroline Dhavernas) meets with Graham, who believes the killer will try to contact him again.